mikechambers/adb-mcp/README.md

 Install the plugin:

 1. Select File > Add Plugin
-2. Navigate to the psuxp directory, and select the manifest.json file.
+2. Navigate to the _psuxp_ directory, and select the _manifest.json file_.
 3. Once the plugin is listed, then click the "Load" button.

 This should load the plugin in Photoshop.
 If you dont see it, you can open it via the plugins menu in Photoshop.